XRPLF/xrpl-dev-portal/content/concept-partial-payments.md

 ## Partial Payments Exploit

-If a financial institution's integration with the Ripple Consensus Ledger assumes that the `Amount` field of a Payment is always the full amount delivered, malicious actors may be able to exploit that assumption to steal money from the institution.
+If a financial institution's integration with the XRP Ledger assumes that the `Amount` field of a Payment is always the full amount delivered, malicious actors may be able to exploit that assumption to steal money from the institution.
 This exploit can be used against gateways, exchanges, or merchants as long as those institutions' software does not process partial payments correctly.

 **The correct way to process incoming Payment transactions is to use [the `delivered_amount` metadata field](#the-delivered-amount-field),** not the `Amount` field.
 This way, an institution is never mistaken about how much it _actually_ received.